 No tuition fees

-The University of Bergen is publicly funded and therefore offers tuition-free education for Norwegians as well as students from both inside and outside EU/EEA/EFTA countries.
+The University of Bergen is publicly funded and therefore offers tuition-free education for Norwegians and all other students, regardless of citizenship.
 The only student expenditures are a nominal semester fee (NOK 590) paid to the Student Welfare Organisation, books, and of course costs of living.